byrd-laif/soilMakers/readme.md

 ***Acting as curator, someone who has the care of something.***

-Giving someone courage; for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from the other.
+Giving someone courage; for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from the other. *Love and labor are inseparable, calling forth deep bravery from within.*

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)